montanaflynn/aoot/README.md

 The name stands for "array of objects to" and what it does is convert JSON or a plain ol' javascript array of objects into various data formats.

-**Note:** it currently only works for flat objects with no nested properties.

 ### Install

 `npm install aoot`